Sony RX100 V versus Nikon D700

 The Sony Cyber-shot DSC-RX100 V and the Nikon D700 are two digital cameras that were revealed to the public, respectively, in October 2016 and July 2008.
 The RX100 V is a fixed lens compact, while the D700 is a DSLR.
 The cameras are based on an one-inch (RX100 V) and a full frame sensor.
 The Sony has a resolution of 20 megapixel, whereas the Nikon provides 12.1 MP.

-The side-by-side display below illustrates the physical size and weight of the Sony RX100 V and the Nikon D700.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 V – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Sony RX100 V and the Nikon D700 are illustrated in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the RX100 V – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D700 is considerably larger (206 percent) than the Sony RX100 V. It is noteworthy in this context that the D700 is splash and dust-proof, while the RX100 V does not feature any corresponding weather-sealing.